 Both the business and technical catalogs have an interest in doing this, though for different reasons.
 While the business catalogs want to classify the data according to organizational rules, the technical catalogs want to be able to apply the proper security policies as they enable their users to quickly consume new data sources.
 But as discussed above, the discovery process could be executed in either one.

 However, the case could be made that technical systems are better suited for this process at scale, as their enforcement layer is already built for massive-parallel-processing (MPP) and deploys as a scalable cluster.
-That may or may not be true for business metadata systems.
+That may or may not be true for business metadata management systems.

 - Technical metadata is concerned with the physical and security-related aspects of the available data sources.